tajo9128/cloudvina/FIX_SUPABASE_ENV.md

 ## Verification

-After redeploying, open browser console (F12) on `cloudvina.in` and check:
+After redeploying, open browser console (F12) on `BioDockify.in` and check:

 ```javascript
 // Should NOT show "placeholder.supabase.co"